 Coming back to work, those who do not know, I joined Cisco Systems this year as a Software Engineer.
-The job is pretty nice for my initial expectations.
+The job is pretty good for my initial expectations.
 I made some good friends.
 First time in my life, I managed to make a group of friends.

 Quite an achievement.

 This year was officially my last year in formal education.
 Although I failed to finish my bachelors with a satisfactory final GPA (at least I am not happy with it), I am very much satisfied with all my learnings from college.
-I learned many life lessons, kept myself in check, built some useful contacts, learned a lot about many CS related things and ended up with a decent job in the end.
+I learned many life lessons, kept myself in check, built some useful contacts, learned a lot about many CS-related things, and ended up with a decent job in the end.

 However, I sense that this is not the happy ending of my journey towards learning, and I have a lot more to learn.
-I recently read the book “The Alchemist,” and the central theme of this book is to keep looking for your personal legend.
-I am still searching for my personal legend.
+I recently read the book “The Alchemist,” and the central theme of this book is to keep looking for your legend.
+I am still searching for my legend.
 In 2019, I expect to find new ways to keep learning and explore new areas both in CS and other fields of life.

 Before this year, I had an assumption that I lack social skills.
 I hesitated in talking to people.
 I decided to change it this year.
 I was waiting for a change in my life, probably because NITC had become too monotonous for me.
 It was one of my new year’s resolution that I will change myself and become more approachable to people.

 I do not know if I have changed or not, but I feel much more confident now than ever in communicating with people.
 I hope I will continue to improve in 2019 as well.